merijnv/merijnv.github.io/index.md

 * Faster execution

-The first two results were as expected.
 Garbage collection data showed fewer allocations, by a factor of about nine to ten.
 Total GC time was reduced from about 400-500ms to 40-50ms over multiple runs.
+First prediction: :check:

+`perf stat` shows fewer cache misses by a factor of about two.
+Second prediction: :check:

 The optimization did *not* improve running time.
-Although it looks like the running time has become more stable, that could only be certain after many runs.

-#### Was it worth doing?

-I changed from using an immutable object to maintaining an object pool.
-Immutable objects are easier to reason about than an object pool.
-The object pool is an array of objects that are changing state.
-Therefore, the original version is probably easier to maintain.
+Third prediction: :cross:

-How to approach a problem that you may need to optimize:
+#### How to approach optimization

+This is my approach to optimization:

 * first make it work,
 * take measurements,
+* analyze what could be optimized,
 * optimize,
 * take new measurements,
-* analyze and draw your conclusions.
+* analyze and draw conclusions.

+Quite often, you may find that the original working solution is already quite fast and `good enough`.
+Optimization may lead to code that is less maintainable.
+That is an important tradeoff.

+#### Was it worth doing?

+I changed the core from using an immutable object to maintaining an object pool.
+Immutable objects are easier to reason about than an object pool.
+Therefore, the original version is easier to maintain.

 Finally: was it worth it?
 In terms of gaining more insight in how Java behaves: yes.
 In terms of improved runtime behaviour: no.

 ----